 What do you pin on your board?

 Or think of images that might represent these ideas.
 For remote working, look for photos of a laptop on a beach.
-For your office location, search for photos of your city or neighbourhood.
-Work-related cartoons can also add relevant information and a sense of humour to your board.
+For your office location, search for photos of your city or neighborhood.
+Work-related cartoons can also add relevant information and a sense of humor to your board.

 Holly Worton is a Pinterest addict and is passionate about helping people and companies plan their online marketing and social media strategy to achieve their business goals.